 Clearly, your rental income projections must account for the types of tenants you attract.
 These projections may tempt you to cut corners during construction, but nevertheless, you must build to the minimum safety codes.
-Typically, a minimum-cost small strip mall might cost about $250/sf to build.
+Typically, a minimum-cost small strip mall might cost about $250/square foot to build.

 How to Build a Strip Mall or Shopping Center

 There are a series of steps you will need to build a shopping mall, including the following items.